rhsgsa/hybrid-cloud-coolstore/README.md

 01. Set up F5 Distributed Cloud (F5 XC) Load Balancer

-        * If you executed 'make install-with-f5' above, then follow these steps
+        * If you executed 'make install-with-f5' above and you want to repeat the f5 configuration, then follow these steps

 			make f5-bastion